maxHolsch/Anthology/Design.md

 **Multi-Node View**
 - Display abridged versions of all selected nodes (unlimited capacity)
 - Accommodate any number of selected nodes via scrolling
-- "Click for full text" expansion capability for each node
+- "Click for full text" expansion capability for each node, which opens individual node view.
 - Efficient scrollable container with smart space usage
 - Selection behavior:
   - Clicking a prompt node: Selects all response nodes attached to that prompt